deriksmith78/deriksmith78/README.md

 - 👋 Hi, I’m @deriksmith78
-- 👀 I’m interested in teaching computer science at Castle High School
 - 🌱 I’m currently teaching C#, Java, VB.NET, and Python
 - 💞️ I’m looking to collaborate on just about anything
 - 📫 How to reach me ... dsmith@warrick.k12.in.us